-The Pentagon failed to spend an eye-popping $27.7 billion of the funds it was allocated over five fiscal years – and President Donald Trump intends to give the U.S. military even more taxpayer cash to play with next year.
+The Pentagon failed to spend an eye-popping $27.7 billion of the funds it was allocated over a five-year period beginning in fiscal 2013.

-The authors of a new defense spending conference report ran a victory lap last week to tout the billions of dollars they added to the U.S. military budget, but they hardly mentioned the cuts they had to make to pull that off.
+The authors of a new defense spending conference report ran a victory lap last week to tout the billions of … Continued

 Whatever else could be said of President Donald Trump’s successful campaign, he made one promise clear: On his watch, the … Continued

 Editor’s Note: This article by Richard Sisk originally appeared on Military.com, the premier source of information for the military and veteran … Continued

 Between the rise of the Islamic State, Russia’s proxy war in Ukraine, and tensions in the South China Sea, national … Continued

 Get the latest in military news, entertainment and gear in your inbox daily.